Salvation in Christianity: Atonement

 The word "atonement" often is used in the Old Testament to translate the Hebrew words kippur (Note: כיפור \ כִּפּוּר (male, singular)) and kippurim, (Note: כיפורים \ כִּפּוּרִים (male, plural)) which mean "propitiation" or "expiation"; the English word atonement is derived from the original meaning of "at-one-ment" (i.e., being "at one" or in harmony, with someone).
 According to Collins English Dictionary, atonement is used to describe the saving work that God granted (through Christ) to reconcile the world to himself, and also of the state of a person having been reconciled to God.
 According to The Oxford Dictionary of the Christian Church, atonement in Christian theology is "man's reconciliation with God through the sacrificial death of Christ."

-Many Christians believe in unlimited atonement; however, some Christians teach limited atonement to those who are predestined unto salvation, as its primary benefits are not given to all of mankind but rather to believers only.
+Many Christians believe in unlimited atonement; however, some Christians teach limited atonement to those who are predestined unto salvation, as its primary benefits are not given to all of humankind but rather to believers only.